rafahm-google/opportunity-engine/CUSTOMIZATION.md

 This object is divided into three sections: `investment_file`, `performance_file`, and `generic_trends_file`.

+**Note on Date Columns:** Regardless of the original column names you specify for `date_col` in each section, the script will automatically standardize them into a single column named `Date` after loading the data.
+This ensures internal consistency during the analysis.

 ### a.
 Investment Data

 In the `investment_file` section of the `column_mapping`, you can specify the names for the date, channel, and investment columns.